Guidelines for Original Research (Quantitative Study)

 • Keywords: 3–6 words or short phrases allowing proper and convenient indexing.

-• Provide the gap to show the significance of the study (nursing significance)
+• Highlight the research gap to show why the study is important.

-• Explain the connections between the scientific hypothesis, conceptual model, or theory and the study variables.
+• Describe the link between the hypothesis, conceptual model, or theory and the study variables.

 Study Design

-Identify the specific research design used, for example, correlational, experimental, quasi-experimental, cross-sectional, and longitudinal study.
+Identify the research design used, such as correlational, experimental, quasi-experimental, cross-sectional, and longitudinal study.

 Sample/Participants